zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # New way to make changes via state

 [.code-highlight: all]
-^In earlier frameworks, if we wanted to change the color of a view, all we needed was grab a reference of that view and set the color right there.
+^Let's imagine that we want to change the background color of our screen.

+^previously, we'd probably grab the view on the back and set its background color

 ^Now, SwiftUI is state-driven.
 We no longer make such direct changes ourselves.

 [.code-highlight: 2]
-^Instead, we use a few special property wrappers like `@State` shown here
+^Instead, we use properties associated with special property wrappers like `@State` shown here

 [.code-highlight: 2, 6]
 ^...and make our view observe and react to that state.

 [.code-highlight: 8-12]
 ^In this case we change our color via a button defined right here in the view

+[.code-highlight: all]
+^Note that backgroundColor is a property that I defined, there's no default background color property that we can reach and set in SwiftUI.

 [.code-highlight: all]
 ^Something that might be curious coming from earlier frameworks is that only this view and nobody else can directly change its own state.
 How can other views or models change the state belonging to other views?